 Such an evaluation is essential to ensure that a corporate compliance program actually has the intended effect and is a prerequisite to getting credit in an enforcement action, should something go wrong despite a company’s compliance efforts.

-4 Key Parts to a Complete Product Complaint Handling Program: 4 Key Parts to a Complete Product Complaint Handling ProgramAccording to 2012 FDA statistics, drug company’s Product Complaint handling systems (21 CFR 211.198) were cited in 142 Turbo EIR...
+4 Key Parts to a Complete Product Complaint Handling ProgramAccording to 2012 FDA statistics, drug company’s Product Complaint handling systems (21 CFR 211.198) were cited in 142 Turbo EIR...

 A common theme among the government enforcers speaking at last week’s Pharmaceutical Compliance Congress (PCC) was the importance of putting in place an effective corporate compliance program to...